-Make your billing experience as easy as possible - review the details below to help you understand your bill.
-For an easier mobile experience, download and use the T-Mobile app or click the button below to sign into your account and pay your bill.
+Questions about your bill?
+We’ve got you covered!
+We’ve broken down each part of your wireless bill and rounded up answers to the most common questions.
+For the best mobile experience, download and use the T-Mobile app or click the button below to sign into your account and pay your bill.

-If this is your first T-Mobile bill, the amount owed may be different than what you expect due to prorated charges.
+Add a line?
+Get a new device?
+The amount may be different than what you expect due to these mid-cycle charges.

 Most accounts are billed for services at the beginning of the bill cycle with a due date within that same cycle.
 Your bill includes a detailed breakdown of any additional one-time charges, usage, or services in the last bill cycle as well as taxes, credits, Equipment Installment Plan (EIP) or Extended Payment Schedule.